HendrikKuehne/belief_propagation/README.md

     * How & why does the normalization work?
 * Why does it work only if `psd = True` in `construct_network`?
     * Testing Christian's code on 11.9. without any modifications: rel. err. $\sim 10^{-3}$ for `psd=True`, and rel. err. $\mathcal{O}(1)$ if `psd=False`.
+* How and why does the normalization in `message_passing_step` work?
+We're simply dividing the message by the sum of it's elements; this is coming completely out of the blue for me.
+* Why do we normalize by dividing by $\chi^{3/4}$ in `construct_network`?
+* What does Christian mean when he refers to the second method of constracting the TN (`coarse_grain`) as "approximate contraction based on modified belief propagation"?
+That method is exact.

 ## References